Wesley0010012/LandingPageA/README.md

-# LandingPages
+# LandingPageA

-Only LandingPages in this repository.
+Only a simple LandingPage